 Beautiful, beautiful, beautiful writing.

-over 2 years ago Katy said:
+almost 3 years ago Katy said:

 I'm in the novel factor too and I started reading this since you did so well amd now I see why.
 It's totally perfect, like I can't even describe this perfection haha.
 I love it!

 I cannot tell you how sorry I am for getting behind, but this last month has been crazy for me.
 I'm just now getting settled in the school routine, getting over a cold, and still living my day-to-day life.
 Anyway, here are my thoughts on your seventh chapter.